MultiverseLearningProducts/swe/src/mod3/wk1/day1.md

 _Cost Benefit Analysis_ takes into account both the tangible and the non-tangible benefits, _Return on Investment (ROI)_ only takes into account tangible benefits.

+Return on Investment is calculated as follows:
+> ROI = Investment Gain / Investment Base

+e.g. a property developer purchases a property valued at £400,000.
+Five years later, the developers sells the property for £600,000.

+ROI = (600,000 – 400,000) / (400,000) = 0.5 or 50%

 Cost-benefit is calculated as follows:
 > Cost-benefit = Benefit - Cost